briglx/AzureBillingReports/README.rst

 ==========

 - First obtain your enrollment id and a valid api authentication key.
-- Run the fetchdata.py script to get the latest billing data.
+- Run the `get_usage_data.py` script to get the latest billing usage data.
 This will download and save the billing data into a csv file.
+- Run the 'get_ri_recommendations.py` script to get the latest reserved instance recommendations.

 .. code-block:: bash

+    python get_usage_data.py enrollment_id api_auth_key

-    python fetchdata.py enrollment_id api_auth_key
+    python get_ri_recommendations.py enrollment_id api_auth_key

 - Open the AzureBillingViaCsv.pbit template file
 - Provide the full path to the downloaded csv file.